101. Elementary German I. 3 cr.

 422W.
 German Culture through Film.
 3 cr.

-Study of 20th century German socio-cultural and historical context through a wide range of films from the silent era to the present.
+Study of German socio-cultural and historical context through a wide range of films from the silent era to the present.
 Intermittently.

 432W.
 Germany: Issues and Identity.
 3 cr.